Monday, February 22, 2010

 14 France

-B: Ms Ursull wins the Big Hair title hands down, does she not.
-I like the little potted history of this song provided by Diggiloo.
+B: I like the potted history of this song on Diggiloo.
 It probably deserved to win for having Serge Gainsbourg behind it alone: there’s nothing “treize à la douze” about these lyrics.
-Coming straight after Germany, it shows what a true anthem should be like (on paper at least).
+Coming straight after Germany, it shows what a true anthem should be like, on paper at least.

-A: Amazing that it took 34 years for a black woman to sing for them, so all the better that the song fits as well as it does.
-It’s as fascinating as ever from France, albeit not quiet as fantastic as I thought it might be.
+It’s astounding that it took 34 years for a Black woman to sing for France.
+All the better then that the song fits as well as it does: it’s fascinating, if not quiet as fantastic as it might be.

 V: A performance you actually want to watch through to the end for a change.
 The instrumental break is brilliant and could come from any recent contest.